jonhue/acts_as_favoritor/README.md

     $ rails g acts_as_favoritor

+You can set your default scope by passing `--scope custom_scope`.
+Learn more about scopes [here](#scopes) You can skip the creation of a configuration file by passing `--skip_configuration`.
+Learn more about configuring `acts_as_favoritor` [here](#configuration)

+To wrap things up, migrate the changes into your database:

     $ rails db:migrate

+**Note:** Use `rake db:migrate` instead if you run Rails < 5.

 This will create a Favorite model as well as a migration file.

-**Note:** Use `rake db:migrate` instead if you run Rails < 5.

 ## Usage